 You can't manage what you don't measure." - Peter Drucker

+>

-Benchmarking for investment management operations is largely a battle waged internally.
+> Benchmarking for investment management operations is largely a battle waged internally.

+>

-So when a COO wants to know how well he/she is performing, they have to rely on their own stats while following trends that may translate to better performance.
+> So when an operational leader wants to know how well he/she is performing, they have to rely on their own stats while following trends that may translate to better performance.

+>

-One way to benchmark operational efficiency is to take the firm's annual revenue and divide it by the total number of employees.
+> One way to benchmark operational efficiency is to take the firm's annual revenue and divide it by the total number of employees.
 Calculate these numbers for previous years, and see if conclusions can be drawn.